Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Delete a rate plan' and provides the HTTP endpoint, making the action and resource clear.
-It distinguishes from siblings like 'create_product_rate_plan' or 'update_product_rate_plan'.
+The description clearly states 'Delete a rate plan' with a specific verb and resource, and includes the HTTP method and path, distinguishing it from siblings like create, update, or list rate plan tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.